maxwellfoley3/realityspammer/index.md

 # Real World 🤯

-Hello, I go on the internet by Reality Gamer (kind of over this name might modify it soon) or Realboy.
+Hello, I go on the internet by Reality Gamer (tbh kind of over this name might modify it soon) or Realboy.
 This is the home page for my various projects.
 I am working on a writing-machine which consists of several co-enveloping assemblages.

 Generally speaking I am interested in sociocultural structures and technology.
 I hope for my writing to establish new lines to traverse upon which we may discover new potentials for these systems.